CrestApps/laravel-code-generator/README.md

 ## Contribution
 Do you like this project and want to contribute?
+- **HELP WANTED** Version `v2.3` needs to be documented before it can be released.
+If you are able to contribute, please read the <a href="https://github.com/CrestApps/laravel-code-generator/blob/v2.3/CHANGELOG.md">change-log</a> in <a href="https://github.com/CrestApps/laravel-code-generator/tree/v2.3">v2.3 branch</a> and document it in the <a href="https://github.com/CrestApps/crestapps-site">CrestApps-site</a> repository.
+For any help, my email can be found in the `composer.json` file, feel free to send me an email.
 - Please start by *Staring* this package on GitHub.
 - Sharing this projects with others is your way of saying keep the improvements and new awesome features coming.
 - Report any bugs or send us any comments, idea, thought that you may have about this project as an issue on GitHub.